Circus (Britney Spears album): Recording and production

 In July 2008, it was confirmed that Spears was in the process of recording her sixth studio album.
-Since it was originally included on Spears' fifth studio album Blackout (2007), "Radar" had already been recorded on November 8, 2006, the day after Spears filed for divorce from Kevin Federline, at the Sony Music Studios in New York City.
+"Radar" was originally included on Spears' fifth studio album Blackout (2007), and was recorded on November 8, 2006, the day after Spears filed for divorce from Kevin Federline, at the Sony Music Studios in New York City.
 Alongside the announcement of Circus came the additional confirmation of the involvement of producers Sean Garrett, Guy Sigsworth, Danja and Bloodshy & Avant.
 During its development, Garrett and vocal producer Jim Beanz complimented Spears's work ethic after her much-publicized personal struggles the previous year.
-Spears chose to write much of the material for the album and worked to develop a more pop-influenced record with collaborators she had worked with earlier in her career.
+Spears co-wrote four tracks on the album and worked to develop a more pop-influenced record with collaborators she had worked with earlier in her career.
 She stated that Circus marked the longest time she had spent recording an album, adding: "I think it is more urban [...]
 I'm writing every day, right here at the piano in this living room" and also described the album as her best work to date.

 Producer Claude Kelly discussed the initial lack of concept for Circus, saying: "When I went in with [Dr. Luke] we knew we were going to maybe write something for [Britney], but there was no concept, it was just knowing her style and knowing what she does.
 Max Martin, who frequently collaborated with Spears on her first three studio albums ...Baby One More Time (1999), Oops!...
 I Did It Again (2000) and Britney (2001), wrote and produced "If U Seek Amy".
 The Outsyders, an Atlanta-based production team, produced the lead single "Womanizer", while Fernando Garibay worked on "Amnesia" and "Quicksand", neither of which made the standard edition track listing.
 Danja reported that he worked on tracks at the Chalice Recording Studios in Los Angeles, while Spears recorded them at the Glenwood Place Studios in Burbank, California.
 Canadian trio Let's Go to War co-wrote and produced the track "Mmm Papi".
-Lil Jon, Rodney Jerkins, Sean Garrett, and Taio Cruz announced they were working with Spears, though their songs weren't included on the final track listing.
+Guy Sigsworth, with whom Spears had previously collaborated with for her single "Everytime", produced two songs on the album: the ballads "My Baby" and "Out from Under", the latter of which is a cover song first performed by Joanna Pacitti for the soundtrack to the 2007 film Bratz.
+Lil Jon, Rodney Jerkins, Sean Garrett, and Taio Cruz announced they were working with Spears, though their songs were not included on the final track listing.